Shanghai: Education and research

-Shanghai is an international center of research and development and as of 2025, it was ranked second globally (after Beijing) by scientific research outputs, as tracked by the Nature Index.
+Shanghai is an international centre of research and development and as of 2025, it was ranked second globally (after Beijing) by scientific research outputs, as tracked by the Nature Index.
 When compared to other countries, Shanghai ranked higher than France and nearly on par with Japan, securing sixth place globally after China, the US, Germany, the United Kingdom, and Japan, according to the Nature Index for 2025.
 For instance, Shanghai's share of the 2024 Nature Index is 3,153.61, with a count of 6,680, while Japan's share is 3,185.39, with 5,555 counts.

 As of 2023, Shanghai had 68 universities and colleges, ranking first in East China region as a city with most higher education institutions.
 The city government's education agency is the Shanghai Municipal Education Commission.

 Shanghai has 15 universities listed in 147 Double First-Class Universities, ranking second nationwide among Chinese cities (after Beijing).
-According to the U.S. News & World Report Best Global University Ranking for 2025–26, Shanghai had the third highest concentration of universities among all major cities in the world included in the ranking, totaling 22, with three in the top 125 and six in the global top 500.
+According to the U.S. News & World Report Best Global University Ranking for 2026–27, Shanghai had the second highest concentration of universities among all major cities in the world (after Beijing) included in the ranking, totaling 24, with two in the top 50, four in the top 250, and six in the global top 500.
 In the 2025 Academic Ranking of World Universities, Shanghai had two in the top 40, three in the top 150 and nine in the top 500.
 Some of these universities were selected as "985 universities" or "211 universities" since the 90s by the Chinese government to build world-class universities.